Finnb8r/itunes-connect-sales-api-php/README.md

 >Click on "Top content" ("Classement des contenus" in French) and then "Reports"<br>
 >You'll see the list of vendors

+## Limitations ##
+* You will not be able to get a daily report for today (yesterday is the earliest)
+* Most recent weekly report is last week
+* Most recent monthly report is last month
+* Most recent yearly report is last year

 ## Getting Started ##
 Simply require the iTunesSalesApi.php and you're good to go <br>